edx/xserver/protocol.rst

 Your response must have a JSON object as a body, with these keys:

     "correct": true or false
-    "score": A numeric value to assign to the answer, we often use 0 or 1.
+    "score": A numeric (int or float) value to assign to the answer, we often use 0 or 1.
     "msg": An HTML string, will be shown to user.